See a list of Advertising and Marketing Programs by Clicking Here!

 A degree in marketing prepares individuals with the skills necessary to identify trends, understand human behavior, and to move products from producers to consumers by creating demand.
 An education in marketing requires individuals to understand human behavior and to influence their desires.
 Programs in marketing begin at the associate level and end at the doctoral.
 The average degree obtained is a master's degree, which usually allows for entry level positions.
 Bachelor's degrees in marketing are usually shunned in favor of business administration degrees with a focus on marketing.

 As a component of marketing, the discipline of advertising is a vital lever in business.
-The difference between marketing and advertising is critical to understand so we will start by describing each then tackle the differences.
+The difference between marketing and advertising is critical to understand so we will start by describing each discipline in a succinct manner and then tackle their differences and similarities.

 What is Marketing?
 Marketing is the broad-based discipline in business that includes creating, planning, and executing plans to conjoin sellers of a product or service with customers in a mutually beneficial exchange.